EmmaEwert/KITTY/docs/manual/tutorial.rst

 		}
 	}

-Since the sprite's pivot will be read as centered, the transform needs to be moved to the center of the sprite for it to align with the source tile.
+Since the sprite's pivot will be read as centered, the transform's ``localPosition`` is moved to the center of the sprite to align it with the source tile.

 Now create a new prefab called "Mask", and add your new ``TileMask`` component to it.
 A ``SpriteMask`` component will automatically be added as well, because of the ``RequireComponent``